miner/nocore/README.md

 # nocore

 A Leiningen template for a Clojure "No Core" style project.
-Instead of using the ambiguous "core.clj" as your main source file, **nocore** project uses *user-name*/*project-name*.clj.
+Instead of using the overloaded name "core.clj" as your main source file, a **nocore** project uses *user-name*/*project-name*.clj.
+I find this style makes it much less confusing to have several projects open in Emacs at the same time.

-Also, the name of a **nocore** project uses a group-id taken from the user name.
+The project.clj of a **nocore** project always uses a group-id.
+The default comes from the user name.
+You can override the group id by setting the environment variable `LEIN_NOCORE_GROUPID`.
+You can override the user name by setting the environment variable `LEIN_NOCORE_USER`.

 ## Usage

 `lein new nocore PROJECT-NAME`

-where PROJECT-NAME is the name of your new project.
+where PROJECT-NAME is the simple name of your new project.

 ## License